 - Invocation and use of UDE macros

-Solutions exist for dSPACE HiL systems, and TPT can be coupled to ETAS LABCAR, Concurrent iHawk, Simulink Realtime, and NI Veristand.
-Further customized proprietary HiL solutions are available and in use.
-Depending on the HiL architecture, the TPT-VM is integrated on the control-pc or on the real-time side of the HiL.
-The communication with the HiL is realised via ASAM HiL (XiL) API or using HiL-individual communication protocols.
+Solutions exist for dSPACE HIL systems, and TPT can be coupled to ETAS LABCAR, Concurrent iHawk, Simulink Realtime, and NI Veristand.
+Further customized proprietary HIL solutions are available and in use.
+Depending on the HIL architecture, the TPT-VM is integrated on the control-PC or on the real-time side of the HIL.
+The communication with the HIL is realised via ASAM HIL (XiL) API or using HIL-specific communication protocols.

-TPT-tests on LABCAR are run on a Windows-control-PC and the control signals are exchanged with the HiL.
+TPT-tests on the test environment LABCAR are run on a Windows-control-PC; the control signals are exchanged with the HIL.
 This way, a simple communication is possible with application tools like INCA or CANape.
-While controlling the HiL system, you can use TPT to run the Dashboard or directly control a CAN bus.
+While controlling the HIL system, you can use TPT to run the Dashboard by PikeTec or directly control a CAN bus.

 - Fault simulation

 Customized HIL integration